5erenityDev/The-Divine-Adventure/README.md

 		- How To Play: A simple visual tutorial on how to play the game (pretty much just a picture with instructions) X
 		- Display Option: Option to change from windowed, borderless Windowed, and fullscreen ✓
-		- Display Option: A setting to change the resolution of the game's window ✓ X Sound Option: A setting to change the volume of the entire program X X Sound Option: A setting to change the volume of just the music X X Sound Option: A setting to change the volume of just the sound effects X
+		- Display Option: A setting to change the resolution of the game's window ✓
+		- Sound Option: A setting to change the volume of the entire program -
+		- Sound Option: A setting to change the volume of just the music -
+		- Sound Option: A setting to change the volume of just the sound effects -
 	- Credits ✓
 	- Quit Game ✓
 - Pause Menu ✓
 - Player HUD ✓
+- Level End Screen (Time Taken to beat, Previous Best Scores (Top 5), Current Score, Spot to tell if there is a new high score) X

 ### SECONDARY GOALS: WOULD LIKE TO BE DONE
+- Advanced Player Movement -
+- Advanced Camera Controls -
 - Character Selection -
 - Multiple Levels X
 - Character Abilities -